input-output-hk/technical-docs/source/learn-about-cardano/cardano-monetary-policy.md

 **Calculating ρ**

-While searching for the answer of what ρ should be, the team faced a quandary: A higher value would mean higher rewards for everybody initially, and the Treasury would fill faster.
+While searching for the right ρ value, the team faced a quandary: A higher value would mean higher rewards for everybody initially, and the Treasury would fill faster.
 But higher values of ρ would also mean that the reserves would deplete faster.
 Paying high rewards and incentivizing early adopters is a crucial consideration, but so is to offer a long term perspective for all stakeholders.
 Therefore, the solution to this quandary requires a tradeoff between these two issues.

 Adopting an exponential decay approach to prevent Cardano’s reserve from running out makes sense in this situation.